oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/d-lab-three-logging-analytics/logginganalytics.md

       ![Fleet Summary](./images/alarm-setup.png " ")

-2. In this example, alarm has been already setup to detect **DROP DATABASE** events, ensuring proactive monitoring of the database changes.
+2. In this example, an alarm has been already setup to detect **DROP DATABASE** events, ensuring proactive monitoring of the database changes.

       ![Fleet Summary](./images/drop-db.png " ")